Azure/KAN/src/edge/README.md

-# SYMPHONY AI Container
+# KAN AI Container

 _(last edit: 4/24/2023)_

-SYMPHONY AI container is a Docker container that gets deployed when you deploy your AI solution to a computer device.
+KAN AI container is a Docker container that gets deployed when you deploy your AI solution to a computer device.
 It runs as an IoT Edge module when deployed to Azure IoT Edge, or as a Kubernetes pod when deployed to Kubernetes.
 You can use the provided ```devops.py``` Python script to build this container image yourself.

 ## 0. Prerequisites
 * [Docker](https://www.docker.com/products/docker-desktop)